-2012 Annual General Meeting
+2011 Annual General Meeting

-The 2012 AGM was held on Thursday, April 27, 2012, at the Company's offices in Stockholm.
-Twenty two shareholders attended, representing 63,7% of the number of shares outstanding and 74,5% of the votes.
+The 2011 AGM was held on Thursday, May 5, 2011, at the Company's offices in Stockholm.
+Twenty two shareholders attended, representing 66.4% of the number of shares outstanding and 76.4% of the votes.
 All members of the Board and the Company's auditor participated in the AGM.
 Decisions made included the following.

-- The income statement and balance sheet and the consolidated income statement and balance sheet for fiscal 2011 were adopted. - The proposed dividend of SEK 1.60 per share was approved. - The Board of Directors and CEO were discharged from liability for management during the fiscal year as recommended by the auditors. - A total of SEK 650,000 in fees was approved to be paid to members of the Board who receive no salary from the Company or any subsidiary, of which SEK 275,000 shall be paid to the Chairman and SEK 125,000 each to other members.
+- The income statement and balance sheet and the consolidated income statement and balance sheet for fiscal 2010 were adopted. - The proposed dividend of SEK 1.50 per share was approved. - The Board of Directors and CEO were discharged from liability for management during the fiscal year as recommended by the auditors. - A total of SEK 650,000 in fees was approved to be paid to members of the Board who receive no salary from the Company or any subsidiary, of which SEK 275,000 shall be paid to the Chairman and SEK 125,000 each to other members.
 For work on Board committees, fees totaling SEK 90,000 shall be paid. - Auditors' fees were approved to be paid based on approved invoices. - Mariana Burenstam Linder, Henrik Ekelund, Stefan Gardefjord, Michael Grindfors and Dag Sehlin were re-elected to the Board for the period until the next AGM.
-Michael Grindfors was elected Chairman of the Board. - Instructions for the nominating committee, such that the committee be made up of representatives from the two shareholders controlling the most votes, based on Euroclear Sweden AB's data at September 30, 2012, and the Chairman of the Board. - · Guidelines for remuneration and other terms of employment for senior executives were determined. - The Board of Directors was authorized to decide, during the period until the next AGM, whether to issue shares or convertible instruments that would result in a maximum of 1,200,000 Class B shares being issued for capital contributed in kind or as offsets.
+Michael Grindfors was elected Chairman of the Board. - Instructions for the nominating committee, such that the committee be made up of representatives from the two shareholders controlling the most votes, based on Euroclear Sweden AB's data at September 30, 2011, and the Chairman of the Board. - Changes in the articles of association were decided, as a result of new regulations in the Companies Act, which took effect January 1, 2011. - The Board of Directors was authorized to decide, during the period until the next AGM, whether to issue shares or convertible instruments that would result in a maximum of 1,200,000 Class B shares being issued for capital contributed in kind or as offsets.
 This authorization referred to corporate acquisitions.